 Compared to most other horror games before and since, it's really pretty good.
 Mike/Shadowman's voice actor sounds quite badass and Jaunty is a riot.
 The narmiest characters would have to be all of The Five except Jack the Ripper.

 Porting Disaster: The PSX version is pretty god-awful for a number of reasons.
 The graphics are absolutely horrible and even more content is missing than in the N64 version, but the worst thing may be the constant disc reading it has to do, as the game is constantly loading while you play it.
-The Playstation's laser motor practically groans under the constant strain.
+The Playstation's laser motor practically groans under the strain.